spigach-tt/RubberDuckt/README.md

 - Not Serviced

 2. In Rhino's Properties panel, assign names to room volumes based on their program
-3. Run `DuckParse` to parse your Rhino scene and save the data as a JSON file to disk
+3. Ask your favorite AI chat app (Cursor, Claude Desktop, LM Studio, etc) to help design your MEP layout